-- Figure 4 shows different signal shapes measured in the Cassini laboratory simulation and the signal development of the different stages are described for each case in Table 2: - The signal shown in panel (A) is for a strongly negatively biased target potential.
-All electrons are repulsed from the spacecraft and all ions are recollected back to a strongly negatively biased target.
-The ion escape part (red) is not apparent in this case.
-The electron part (blue) is followed directly by relaxation (orange). - Panel (B) describes the signal shape for a reduced negative target potential.
-The number of escaping ions increases with the reduction of the negative potential (panel B).
+(red) is not apparent in this case.
+The electron part (blue) is followed directly by relaxation (orange).

+- Panel (b) describes the signal shape for a reduced negative target potential.
+The number of escaping ions increases with the reduction of the negative potential (panel b).
 The electron part (blue) is followed by the smaller ion part (red) and relaxation (orange).
-A kink appears between the ion part (red) and relaxation (orange) see a left panel in Fig. 3. - Panel (C) describing the signal measured at an unbiased target shows that similar numbers of electrons and ions escape.
-The amplitude of the electron part (blue) is similar to the ion part (red).

-- Panel (D) shows the case of positively charged target.
+A kink appears between the ion part (red) and relaxation (orange); see Fig. 3a. - Panel (c), describing the signal measured at an unbiased target, shows that similar numbers of electrons and ions escape.
+The amplitude of the electron part (blue) is similar to the ion part (red). - Panel (d) shows the case of positively charged target.
 The number of escaping electrons is reduced and the ion part of the signal exceeds the electron one.
-This results in a bipolar signal where the first part is typically called "pre-spike" (Collette et al. 2015, Thayer et al. 2016).
-A larger number of escaping ions change the polarity of the signal. - Panel (DD) shows the signal for a higher positive target bias potential.
-The first (electron) part of the bipolar pulse is reduced with increasing positive target potential. - Panel (E) shows a case of even higher positive bias.
+This results in a bipolar signal where the first part is typically called "pre-spike" (Collette et al., 2015; Thayer et al., 2016).
+A larger number of escaping ions change the polarity of the signal. - Panel (e) shows the signal for a higher positive target bias potential - the first (electron) part of the bipolar pulse is reduced with increasing positive target potential. - Panel (f) shows a case of even higher positive bias.
 All electrons are re-collected in this case.
 The signal has no electron (blue) part and it has no "pre-spikes" in this case.

 The shapes of all pulses measured in the laboratory for various biases can be explained by the model described above.
-It must be noted, however, that since electron and ion escapes are very fast processes (\sim μ s), detection of a detailed structure of initial parts of pulses including "pre-spikes" thus requires fast electronics (sampling in the order of 100 kHz).
-Therefore, not all spacecraft are able to detect them, and a thorough inquiry into signal shapes using in-situ data is difficult.
+It must be noted, however, that since electron and ion escapes are very fast processes ( $\sim \mu s$ ), detection of a detailed structure of initial parts of pulses including "pre-spikes" thus requires fast electronics (sampling of the order of 100 kHz).
+Therefore, not all spacecraft are able to detect them, and a thorough inquiry into signal shapes using in situ data is difficult.
 The antenna signal can be also affected by the response of instrument electronics.
-For example, transfer function of electronics can modify a shape and duration of the measured signal (Ye et al., 2019).
+For example, the transfer function of electronics can modify a shape and duration of the measured signal (Ye et al., 2019).